zaiisao/Documentation/en/Interactive Broadcast/rotation_guide_android.md

 The video capturer captures the video and outputs the video information, including the:

--   Video frame
+-   Video frame.

--   Relative position of the video and the status bar
+-   Relative position of the video and the status bar.

 ### Video Player

 The video player renders the received video information.

-## setVideoEncoderConfiguration API
+## setVideoEncoderConfiguration

-After you have joined the Agora channel, use the `setVideoEncoderConfiguration` API to set your preferred video profile.
+After you have joined the Agora channel, use the `setVideoEncoderConfiguration` method to set your preferred video profile.

 ```
 public abstract int setVideoEncoderConfiguration(VideoEncoderConfiguration config);
 ```

-The **VideoEncoderConfiguration** class includes an `orientationMode` parameter, with which you can set the rotation mode of your video.
-Agora recommends using the flowchart to select your video orientation mode \(applicable to both communication and live broadcast scenarios\).
+The `VideoEncoderConfiguration` class includes an `orientationMode` parameter to set the rotation mode of your video.
+Agora recommends using the following flowchart to select your video orientation mode \(applicable to both Communication and Live Broadcast scenarios\).

 <img alt="../_images/rotation_mode.jpg" src="https://web-cdn.agora.io/docs-files/en/rotation_mode.jpg" style="width: 500px; "/>